Bleeding toad

 The bleeding toad, fire toad or Indonesian tree toad (Leptophryne cruentata) is a species of true toad in the amphibian family Bufonidae, endemic to Java, Indonesia.
 L. javanica was, formerly, synonymous with the bleeding toad prior to its description as a distinct species in 2018, although the degree of differentiation between these species is low.
 The bleeding toad is listed as a critically endangered species due to a drastic population decline.
-The factors behind this decline are unclear, but appear consistent (despite ambiguous observations) with the global spread of chytrid fungus, a particularly lethal fungal spore for frogs and toads; once infected, the animals develop a condition known as chytridiomycosis before ultimately dying. it is estimated there are less than 250 individuals of the species.
+The factors behind this decline are unclear, but appear consistent (despite ambiguous observations) with the global spread of chytrid fungus, a particularly lethal fungal spore for frogs and toads; once infected, the animals develop a condition known as chytridiomycosis before ultimately dying.

 Description

 Bleeding toads are medium-sized toads that have dark red/purple bodies with blood-red to yellow marbling present on the back and legs.
 Males measure 20–30 mm and females 25–40 mm in snout–vent length.
 They resemble other toads in the family Bufonidae with several distinctions.
 They have reduced Bidder's organs, and partially fused pectoral epicoracoid cartilage.
 In addition, they have a slender habitus and elongate limbs.
 They received the common name "bleeding toad" due to the red back markings and the skin secretions they produce when stressed.